26 Oct 4 ways to rein in breast pain in the second half of your cycle

 Think you’re wearing a supportive bra, but still experience premenstrual breast pain?
 You could be wearing the wrong bra size or a bra that doesn’t give you the kind of strapped-to-your-body support this tip calls for.

 I used to think I had my bra size and type down pat.
 Wow, was I wrong.
-A few years ago, I impulsively decided to visit a Victoria’s Secret lingerie store at my local mall and get a complimentary bra fitting.
+A few years ago, I impulsively decided to visit a lingerie store at my local mall and get a complimentary bra fitting.
 It was my first time there and I had no idea what to expect.
 So, what happened next was really surprising:

 I discovered that even though I’d been wearing bras all my post-puberty life, I’d been wearing them all wrong.
 The cup size was too small.
 The part that wraps around your body was too big.
 And I didn’t even realize I was supposed to be doing anything with my straps.

 Once the bra-fitter got me in the correct size and gave me a bra that had full support, it was like a life-changing moment: Finally my bra felt GOOD!
 I’d assumed all bras were supposed to chafe, poke, ride up, fall down and just suck in general.
 Not so.
 Evidently, a bra that fits you correctly–and snugly–is not only comfortable to wear, it makes your breasts more comfortable all day, too.
-I can see why researchers consider replacing your bra the first line of defense against breast pain.
+I can see why researchers say replacing your bra is the first line of defense against breast pain.

 I’m sharing this personal story with you in the hopes that it inspires you to go get a complimentary bra fitting at a lingerie store–even if you are completely convinced you’re wearing the right-sized bra.
 Been a few years since your last fitting?
 Get another one.
 Breast size and shape can change over the years, making it necessary to switch from your usual bra.